 But how do we cope with collective self-deception, where the truth is a contrived second-hand or false opinion, paraded as knowledge?
-The willingness of individuals to seek the actual truth appears to be extensively diminished, given that their cognitive authorities have all the truth and that only their venues have access to the truth, and independent inquiry is fraught with seductive pitfalls designed to send one to hell, figuratively if not literally, based on one's religious persuasion (e.g., white evangelicals who believe that Trump was appointed by God).
-They put Socrates to death for questioning the orthodoxy.
-In these days, the orthodoxy is no longer 'right opinion,' but a contrived constructed reality, that one can call genuine fake news.
+The willingness of individuals to seek the actual truth appears to be significantly diminished, given that their cognitive authorities have all the truth and that only their venues have access to the truth.
+Independent inquiry, by contrast, is fraught with seductive pitfalls designed to send one to hell, figuratively if not literally, based on one's religious persuasion (e.g., white Evangelicals who believe that Trump was appointed by God).
+The Athenians put Socrates to death for questioning social and religious orthodoxy.
+In these days, orthodoxy is no longer 'right opinion,' but a contrived constructed reality, that one can call genuine fake news.

-There are many techniques for the spread of disinformation in social media, such as bots, deepfake videos, fake accounts that mimic the genuine interests of average individuals and hate groups whose enticements tend to promote not only speech but action.
+There are many techniques for the spread of disinformation in social media, such as bots, deep-fake videos, fake accounts that mimic the genuine interests of average individuals and hate groups whose enticements tend to promote not only speech but action.
 In Lesson 10 on media, digital and information literacies, we will review potential methods to deal with some of these issues.